rosiepiee/rosiepiee/README.md

 (I don't really roleplay as it makes me uncomfortable, pls don't ask.
 I also don't accept random party invites as I'm in one with my sister and boyfriend, so no, I'm not helping you with your island, sorry..)

-Amy Rose, Sonia Nevermind, Kokichi Ouma (main), and Chihiro Fujisaki kinnie!!!!
+Amy Rose, Sonia Nevermind, Kokichi Ouma, and Chihiro Fujisaki (main) kinnie!!!!

 I LOVE OUMOTA, I LOVE OUMOTA SM!!!!!

+I love Kazuichi Souda, probably his biggest fan..
+GULP!

 Don't flirt.. even as a joke pls.....
 I LOVE MY BF!!!!!
 I LOVE MY BF SM!!!!!!!
 MY BABYYYYYYYY!!!